Export and Import a Model

 Exporting a model

-- Open the Model Builder for the model you want to export.
+- For Tessallite Model format, click the model you want to export from the list.

 - Tessallite downloads a file named